-B.A., Pomona College; M.A., Oxford University; M.A., Ph.D., Stanford University
+B.A., Pomona College; M.A., Oxford University; A.M., Ph.D., Stanford University

 Thomas Peter HodgeProfessor of Russian

-Interests include history of 19th-century Russian literature, Russian nature-writing, and Russian music.
+Interests include history of 19th-century Russian literature, Russian nature writing, and Russian music.

 I write occasional program notes for the Salzburg Festival's concerts of Russian music, as well as liner notes for Deutsche Grammophon.
 I also collaborate with local musicians who feature Russian repertoire.

 In college I played catcher for four years on the varsity baseball team; here's some grainy video evidence from March 1983: Bunt | Tag.
-These days I enjoy spending time with my wife and two children, commuting on my bike, cooking, catch-and-release fly-fishing, fly-tying, birdwatching, canoeing, hiking, camping, and playing squash.
+These days I enjoy spending time with my wife and two children, commuting on my bike, cooking, catch-and-release fly-fishing, fly-tying, birdwatching, canoeing, hiking, and camping.
+Sometimes I skip rocks.